Some links in this post may be affiliate links

 Pruning Wax Begonia is easy.
 Remove the dead flowers, yellow and dead leaves to keep the plant neat and minimize pest and disease infestations.

-Cut back the bare stems at the beginning of the growing season to rejuvenate growth.
-The foliage emanating from the pruning can be used to propagate new plants.
+Cutback the bare stems with a sharp, clean pair of pruning scissors at the beginning of the growing season to rejuvenate growth.
+You may use the foliage emanating from the pruning to propagate new plants to increase your stock.

 Wax Begonia (Begonia semperflorens) can be propagated at the beginning of the growing season from stem cuttings or from seeds.
 The seeds can be germinated but they take months to grow.